Antons-Skafferi-MIUN/Database/README.md

-## AntonJavaDB - Restful API service with responses for REST POST, PUT, DELETE
+## AntonJavaDB - Restful API service with responses for REST POST, PUT, DELETE for table Lunches